Aryans1729/A_Treflo_Discord_Bot/README.md

 ## 🏹Run these Commands:

-Step 1: run this command in terminal to run locally
+Step 1: run this command in terminal to run locally and check code:
 ```bash
 git clone https://github.com/Aryans1729/A_Treflo_Discord_Bot.git
 cd DiscordBot